The-Sigmas/Project_M294_Forum/README.md

 - the reply is added to the thread and displayed by recent
 - Validation ensures that the Name and reply isn't empty
 - Users see a success or error massage based on the outcome of their reply
-### Delete my Posts
+### Delete my Threads
-As a User i want to delete my Posts if i want to <br/>
+As a User i want to delete my Threads if i want to <br/>
 **Acceptance Criteria** <br/>
-- Users see an "Delete" button on Posts
+- Users see an "Delete" button on Threads
 - Clicking "Delete" shows a confirmation before removing the post from the Thread
 ### Search Forum
 As a user, I want to search for threads by name or similar to the name so i can find discussions that iterest me <br/>